rikvdkleij/intellij-haskell/README.md

 - Hole driven development support;
 - Some quick-fixes;
 - Setting scope while refactoring;
+- Code formatting (maybe use `hindent` or `haskell-formatter` as helper);

 # Getting started:
 - Cabal install ghc-mod and haskell-docs;
-- Set file paths to ghc-mod, ghc-modi and haskell-docs in Settings/Haskell;
+- Set file paths to ghc-mod, ghc-modi and haskell-docs in `Settings/Haskell`;
 - Be sure in Settings/Filetypes that `Haskell language file` is registered with pattern `*.hs` and `Literate Haskell language file` with pattern `*.lhs`;
 - First install your project in a Cabal sandbox (be sure that Haddock documentation is generated, see [haskell-docs](https://github.com/chrisdone/haskell-docs)).
 - After project is installed in sandbox, create Haskell project in IntelliJ by using `File`/`Open` from IntelliJ menu;
 - Select `No SDK` in Project Setting;
 - Select in `Modules Settings` which folders to exclude (like .cabal-sandbox and dist) and which folders are `Source` and `Test` (normally src and test).
-- To get nice navigation features, add libraries, Prelude(base and integer-gmp packages) source root directories to project in `Project Settings`/`Libraries`. `cabal get` is useful for getting source code of package;
+- To get nice navigation features: add for libraries, Prelude(base and integer-gmp packages) the source root directories to project in `Project Settings`/`Libraries`. `cabal get` is useful for getting source code of package;

 # Remarks
 - IntelliJ has a nice terminal plugin, useful for executing the Cabal commands;
 - ghc-mod can not help in library files and if Haskell source file contains not completely valid Haskell (e.g. while typing).
 In that case I try to solve request by using AST-tree (IntelliJ calls it PSI-tree).
 - Because of ghc-mod issue #275 ghc-mod is used (instead of ghc-modi) for checking syntax of Haskell file;
-- Because of ghc-mod issue #265 ghc-mod is used (instead of ghc-modi) for getting symbols of module using `browse` command;
+- Because of ghc-mod issue #362 ghc-mod is used (instead of ghc-modi) for getting symbols of module using `browse` command;